The Mini Arm Lift: Less Scarring, Real Results

 Understanding the cause helps determine whether surgical tightening, liposuction, or non-surgical options are most effective.

-Mini Arm Lift vs. Liposuction Alone
+When to Choose a Mini Arm Lift Over Liposuction

 Many patients assume liposuction will tighten loose skin.
 In reality: